 Solar thermal technologies are put to the test in a range of ways including measuring thermal performance of solar collectors, checking the impact of rainfall and large hail stones, evaluating safety and performance during extended periods of no hot water draw-off and protection against freezing temperatures.
 Various methodologies for rating and monitoring energy use in housing developments have been developed.
 As a result of our solar thermal energy research, products for commercialisation have been developed such as a roof-integrated heating system, a new generation of solar lights and phase change storage systems for heating and cooling applications.
 We aim to build on advances in the technology and testing of solar thermal energy systems to improve uptake and ultimately reduce carbon footprint.

 Electricity generation companies are using renewable energy systems to lower greenhouse gas (GHG) emissions, but without determining which mixture of technologies is most beneficial.
 The Barbara Hardy Institute has the expertise to exploit advanced stochastic modelling and dynamic optimisation techniques to structure the integration of renewable energy systems into the electricity supply system.
 Our contribution to the intelligent grid cluster is the monitoring of energy use in a state-of-the-art sustainable development in the Lochiel Park Green Village, 8kms North-East of Adelaide CBD.
 Apart from evaluating the detailed performance of various innovations and systems, the project will focus on the interaction of the householders with these systems.

 For more information, please contact Wasim Saman.

-See also our testing and evaluation services and the Regional Sustainability Centre for sustainable energy applications at the Barbara Hardy Institute.
+See also the Regional Sustainability Centre for sustainable energy applications at the Barbara Hardy Institute.